Dynamics and evolution of Turbulent Taylor rolls: Results

-We again use the comparison between pure inner rotating cylinder system and pure outer rotating one, as the last one, as we pointed out before, has a lack of structures.
+We again use the comparison between pure inner rotating cylinder system and pure outer rotating one, as the last one, as we pointed out before, has a lack of roll structures.
 The simulations are performed with the same parameters, and varying the imposed rotational symmetry of the system between the values $N=5,10,20$.
 In the right panel of figure \ref{fi:boxsize} we show the streak and roll energies for both systems: for inner cylinder rotation we can see that even if the azimuthal extent of the domain change, the amplitude of rolls and streaks is almost constant; on the other hand for pure outer cylinder rotation the amplitude goes down with box-size as predicted for a mean mode.

-As the last point we still want to understand if Taylor rolls are effectively fixed in the axial direction for all times or if they perform random walks.
+As the last point we still want to understand if Taylor rolls are effectively fixed in the axial direction for all times or if they move about their position as a random process.
 For this reason, we decompose the flow in low-wavenumber roll modes and high-wavenumber fluctuations, in the spirit of the generalized quasi-linear approximation \citep{tob17}.
 We have already mentioned that the energy of the rolls is mainly contained in the axisymmetric ($k_x=0$) mode, and the axial mode associated to the base wavelength of the roll ($k_z = 2 \pi/\lambda_z$).
 By looking at the phase of the Fourier transform of the streamwise velocity $u_\theta$ at the mid-gap we can probe the extent of pinning.
 For the roll to move the phase of this mode, which we will denote from here as $\alpha$, has to shift with time.

-In the top left panel of figure \ref{fi:alpha} we show a visualization of the walk, with the predicted peak from the phase of the Fourier component superimposed.
-The method tracks relatively well the position of the minimum velocity.
+In the top left panel of figure \ref{fi:alpha} we show a visualization of the roll movement, with the predicted peak from the phase of the Fourier component superimposed.
+The method tracks relatively well the position of the minimum and maximum velocity.
 We note that an implicit assumption we make when using the Fourier mode, is that each of the two rolls behaves in a symmetric manner, which might not be strictly the case.